brianhlin/slateci.github.io/_docs/applications/development/container.md

 -----------------------------------------------

 Each SLATE application should reside in a separate git repository in the GitHub slateci group.
-The name of the repository should be containter-appname.
+The name of the repository should be container-appname.
 The directory structure should look like

 ```